 6. Use roadmap swimlanes to divide responsibilities.

 If you look again at the launch plan roadmap template above, you’ll see this roadmap divides responsibilities into four swimlanes:

 3. Channel management

-These swimlanes help teams or individuals contributing to the product launch in any way to and easily find their responsibilities as well as each job’s timeframe.
+These swimlanes help teams or individuals contribute to the product launch in any way to and easily find their responsibilities and each job’s timeframe.

 7. Build in a review process and timeframe for each initiative.

 Your launch roadmap should also include dates that indicate when feedback from the team must be collected, reviewed, and agreed upon before the team can consider that milestone complete.